src-run/vermicious-console-io-library/README.md

 ### API Docs

-This package's API reference is available on our documentation website (see the "Reference" row of the table found in the "Additional Links" section below), All API documentation is automatically compiled against the master branch whenever a git push event occurs. *Static API reference for releases is planned and will be posted once this package has matured and reached the version 1 milestone*.
+This package's API reference is available on our documentation website (see the "Reference" row of the table found in the "Additional Links" section below).
+All API documentation is automatically compiled against the master branch whenever a git push event occurs. *Static API reference for releases is planned and will be posted once this package has matured and reached the version 1 milestone*.